Ukrainophilia: History of the sociopolitical movement

+Modern prevalence

 Ukrainophilia exists among the Ukrainian diaspora in Russia, North America and elsewhere.

 Canada

-Canadians show many Ukrainophile tendencies, owing in part to a large Ukrainian diaspora.
+Canadians show many Ukrainophile tendencies, owing in part to the legacy of Watson Kirkconnell and to the presence of a large Ukrainian diaspora.

 Israel

 In the 1990s many Jewish people emigrated from the former Soviet states, especially from Ukraine, to Israel.
 Jewish Ukrainians had lived in Ukraine for centuries, having partially assimilated, intermarried and adopted the culture of the people that they lived among.
 Even today many Ukrainian Jews in Israel feel a sense of connection to and pride with Ukraine, and are still influenced by Ukrainian culture, language and food.

 Poland

-Some Poles are also quite Ukrainophilic today, especially those that supported Ukraine's sovereignty.
-Despite Poland being one of Ukraine's closest allies and trade partners, Ukrainophobia and anti-Ukrainian stereotypes prevail in Polish society.
+Poland was one of the first countries to recognise the independence of Ukraine, and a 2022 opinion poll put Polish support for Ukraine at the beginning of the Russian invasion of Ukraine at 71%.
+Poland also accepted over a million Ukrainian refugees fleeing the war, but the attitude of Poles towards them have since soured according to a survey published in June 2024.
+Relations have also been troubled over trade disputes concerning the influx of cheaper Ukrainian grain into the European Union, with Polish farmers voicing their displeasure by blockading the Polish-Ukrainian border.
+Polish prime minister Donald Tusk warned that the conflict could lead to "sudden anti-Ukrainian sentiment" in the country.

 Prior to World War II, the Second Polish Republic restricted rights of people who declared Ukrainian nationality, belonged to the Eastern Orthodox Church and inhabited the Eastern Borderlands, in reaction to a wave of sabotage and terrorist attacks perpetrated by Ukrainian nationalists.